cabinetoffice/lgbt-survey-viewer/README.md

 Next the RDS file in the /data folder needs to be converted into a SQLDB.sqlite file by running the R script inside of the /data folder.

-Finally, open the server.R file n RStudio and click 'Run App'.
+Finally, open the server.R file in RStudio and click 'Run App'.

 ## Licences